Russia hunts for body fragments, clues after fatal plane crash

 Among the possible causes investigators are looking into are weather, human error and the plane’s technical condition.
 The crew did not send any distress signals.

-Experts plan to study the plane’s two flight recorders, which were recovered, as well as plane fragments.
+Experts on Monday started studying the plane’s two flight recorders, as well as some of the around 500 plane fragments recovered so far.
 Footage from a CCTV camera that captured some of what happened was posted online on Monday.
 It showed what looked like a large ball of fire streaking through the sky.

 Investigators, who have opened a criminal case into the tragedy, said in a statement however that the plane had been in one piece when it plummeted towards the ground and not on fire.
 An explosion had occurred only after it crashed, they said.